Victoneux/dotfiles/README.md

 # awesome-dotfiles
-The dotfiles for my Arch Linux rice, made for my desktop (eugh, nvidia drivers, no wayland :<).
-You probably shouldn't use any of them, my code is spaghetti.
+The dotfiles for my Arch Linux rice.
+Complete spaghetti code, but if it works, it works!

 Required Packages:
   pacman -S **awesome rofi sddm**